Chicago IL 60606

 Amy Kosanovich Dickerson

-Amy is recognized by Illinois Super Lawyers as a Rising Star in Schools and Education (2012 and 2013).
-Amy is an active member of the Illinois Council of School Law Attorneys and the National Council of School Law Attorneys.
-She is also a member of the American, Illinois State and Chicago Bar Associations.
-She also serves as a faculty member for Loyola’s Childlaw Trial Practice course, and has previously served as a legal writing professor.
+Amy has been recognized by Leading Lawyers since 2015.
+Amy is an active member of the Illinois Council of School Attorneys and the National Council of School Attorneys and frequently speaks on education law topics at various bar association and school administrator association events.
+She is also a member of the American, Illinois State, and Chicago Bar Associations.
+She has served as a faculty member for Loyola’s Childlaw Trial Practice course, and has previously served as a legal writing professor.

-Amy participates in various community interest initiatives with Franczek Radelet, and leads the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
-Amy enjoys running and participating in Chicago’s various races to benefit children and youth organizations.
-She also stays busy keeping up with her twin daughters.
+Amy participates in various community interest initiatives with Franczek, including leading the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
+Amy enjoys being outdoors and spending time with her family, including her twin daughters and twin sons.

 - View All »